 Surgical mesh is also implanted when you have stress incontinence, a loss of urine from activities such as laughing, running, and sneezing that cause pressure.
 The mesh supports the bladder neck to prevent leakage.

 Complications include cases of mesh poking through the vaginal skin as well as pelvic pain, infection, vaginal scarring, bleeding, recurrence of prolapse, and pain with intercourse.
-If you experience these symptoms, consult with Dr. Khan.
+If you experience these symptoms, consult with Dr. Veronikis.

 The management of surgical complications of mesh requires an individualized approach.
-Dr. Khan takes into account the type of mesh complication and the location of the tissue damage, its magnitude, severity, and potential recurrence of pelvic floor problems.
+Dr. Veronikis takes into account the type of mesh complication and the location of the tissue damage, its magnitude, severity, and potential recurrence of pelvic floor problems.

 If you have complications associated with vaginal mesh implants, you may need removal surgery.
-Dr. Khan removes as much of the mesh as possible and repairs any damaged tissue.
+Dr. Veronikis removes as much of the mesh as possible and repairs any damaged tissue.
 You may need additional surgeries to correct existing organ prolapse and further fix damaged tissue.

 The removal of vaginal mesh can be complicated because it’s supposed to be a permanent implant.
-Dr. Khan is a skilled urogynecologist who expertly removes the mesh without further damaging the surrounding tissue and organs.
+Dr. Veronikis is a skilled urogynecologist who expertly removes the mesh without further damaging the surrounding tissue and organs.